DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 enough `offer-vote` messages to trigger a leader election in a later term.
 Instead, they continually receive `offer-catch-up` messages and perform catch-ups.
-This is not much of a problem as the situation will resolve itself at the next election, but it is operationally irritating: if it weren't for this state then you could consider catch-ups to be indicative of [problems in the cluster for monitoring purposes]({% post_url 2017-08-18-observability-in-paxos %}).
+This is not much of a problem as the situation will resolve itself at the next election, but elections should be relatively uncommon so the situation could last for many days.
+It's also operationally irritating: if it weren't for this state then you could consider candidate nodes to be indicative of [problems in the cluster for monitoring purposes]({% post_url 2017-08-18-observability-in-paxos %}).

 The fix is to include the candidate's current term in its `seek-votes` message,